Pong: Development and history

 Three months into development, Bushnell told Alcorn he wanted the game to feature realistic sound effects and a roaring crowd.
 Dabney wanted the game to "boo" and "hiss" when a player lost a round.
 Alcorn had limited space available for the necessary electronics and was unaware of how to create such sounds with digital circuits.
 After inspecting the sync generator, he discovered that it could generate different tones and used those for the game's sound effects.
 To construct the prototype, Alcorn purchased a $75 Hitachi black-and-white television set from a local store, placed it into a 4 ft wooden cabinet, and soldered the wires into boards to create the necessary circuitry.
 The prototype impressed Bushnell and Dabney so much that they felt it could be a profitable product and decided to test its marketability.

 In August 1972, Bushnell and Alcorn installed the Pong prototype at a local bar, Andy Capp's Tavern.
 They selected the bar because of their good working relation with the bar's owner and manager, Bill Gaddis; Atari supplied pinball machines to Gaddis.
 Bushnell and Alcorn placed the prototype on one of the tables near the other entertainment machines: a jukebox, pinball machines, and Computer Space.
 The game was well received the first night and its popularity continued to grow over the next one and a half weeks.
-Bushnell then went on a business trip to Chicago to demonstrate Pong to executives at Bally and Midway Manufacturing; he intended to use Pong to fulfill his contract with Bally, rather than the driving game.
+Bushnell then went on a business trip to Chicago to demonstrate Pong to executives at Bally and Midway Manufacturing; he intended to use Pong to fulfill his contract with Bally.
 A few days later, the prototype began exhibiting technical issues and Gaddis contacted Alcorn to fix it.
-Upon inspecting the machine, Alcorn discovered that the problem was that the coin mechanism was overflowing with quarters.
+Upon inspecting the machine, Alcorn discovered that the problem was due to the coin mechanism overflowing with quarters.

-After hearing about the game's success, Bushnell decided there would be more profit for Atari to manufacture the game rather than license it, but the interest of Bally and Midway had already been piqued.
-Bushnell decided to inform each of the two groups that the other was uninterested—Bushnell told the Bally executives that the Midway executives did not want it and vice versa—to preserve the relationships for future dealings.
-Upon hearing Bushnell's comment, the two groups declined his offer.
+After hearing about the game's success, Bushnell decided there would be more profit for Atari to manufacture the game rather than license it.
 Bushnell had difficulty finding financial backing for Pong; banks viewed it as a variant of pinball, which at the time the general public associated with the Mafia.
 Atari eventually obtained a line of credit from Wells Fargo that it used to expand its facilities to house an assembly line.
 The company announced Pong on 29 November 1972.
 Management sought assembly workers at the local unemployment office, but was unable to keep up with demand.
 The first arcade cabinets produced were assembled very slowly, about ten machines a day, many of which failed quality testing.
 Atari eventually streamlined the process and began producing the game in greater quantities.
 By 1973, they began shipping Pong to other countries with the aid of foreign partners.